 See the rest of the ingredients and the full recipe below!

-1 scoop of sunflower seed butter or almond butter
+- 1 scoop of nut or seed butter

 - Place the oats, almond milk, flax seeds or chia seeds, collagen (optional), cinnamon, cacao powder, and maple syrup or honey in a pan and cook on medium heat while mixing the oats for a few minutes or until the oatmeal has formed.
 Alternatively, you can place this in the microwave for 2-3 minutes.